 All lights offered by REI use durable housings sealed with weatherproof gaskets.
 Count on these lights to shine in any weather.
 What to consider:

 Lumens: A lumen is a unit of measurement that quantifies the amount of light falling on the object you want illuminated.
 Measured at a uniform distance, a lumen describes the light intensity of each lighting unit.
-Each light manufacturer provides a lumen rating; this is shown on REI.com.
+Most light manufacturers provide a lumen rating; this is shown on REI.com product pages.

 Beam pattern: If you commute on streets with streetlights, you may want to choose a front light with a narrow-focus beam.
 On darker roads or trails, you’ll want to go with a wide-focus beam for better peripheral vision.
 Beam patterns can be difficult for shoppers to compare; check online product descriptions or ask an REI sales specialist for help.